What Are the 4 Stages of Rheumatoid Arthritis?

 Stage 4: End-Stage RA

 Pathophysiology: Inflammation subsides due to total joint destruction.
 Cartilage and bone are severely damaged or fused (ankylosis), rendering the joint non-functional.
+The symptoms include complete loss of joint function, chronic pain, fatigue, and significant disability.
+Patients may become wheelchair-bound or require full-time care.

-- Treatment: Pain management, surgical interventions like joint replacement, and ongoing physical rehabilitation are key components.
+For diagnostics, imaging shall reveal complete loss of joint space and extensive bone deformities.
+Treatment for such stage includes pain management; surgical interventions like joint replacement, and ongoing physical rehabilitation are key components.
 Palliative care may be considered in advanced cases.

 Preventing Progression from early stages

 While RA cannot currently be cured, early and aggressive treatment can significantly slow or even halt progression.
-Here’s how to intervene effectively at each stage:
+Here’s how to intervene effectively at each stage.

 Early Diagnosis and Monitoring

-Why It Matters: The diagnosis stage in early rheumatoid arthritis offers the best chance of preventing joint damage.
+- Why It Matters: The diagnosis stage in early rheumatoid arthritis offers the best chance of preventing joint damage.

-Tools Used: Rheumatologists use composite scores such as DAS28, joint counts, and laboratory values to assess disease activity.
+- Tools Used: Rheumatologists use composite scores such as DAS28, joint counts, and laboratory values to assess disease activity.

 - Monitoring Frequency: Regular follow-ups every 3–6 months, or more often during active disease phases.